-All of CAT’s senior staff have been trained in person-centered options counseling and offer options counseling to consumers as requested.
-Options counseling traditionally takes place in the home of the consumer.

-Care Transition Assistance – The Metro Care Transitions Program (MCTP) was a four-county collaborative that aimed to reduce hospital readmissions by building patient and caregiver confidence, improve self-management skills, and coaching patients to take a more active role during transitions from one care setting to the next.
-The MCTP used the Coleman Care Transitions Model.
-The MCTP closed in 2017 due to funding cuts.
+Care Transition Assistance – The Metro Care Transitions Program (MCTP) was a four-county collaborative that aimed to reduce hospital readmissions by building patient and caregiver confidence, improving self-management skills, and coaching patients to take a more active role during transitions from one care setting to the next.
+Though the program was an invaluable tool in improving patient outcomes, the MCTP was discontinued in 2017 due to funding cuts.

-Although the MCTP does not exist in Columbia County, care transitions are still being provided by trained care coaches.
-CAT continues to receive calls from discharge planners.
-PeaceHealth in Longview, WA, OHSU, Legacy and others continue to call to refer consumers who are discharging from the hospital to their homes.
-CAT continues to provide this service with private or IIIB funds.
+Although the MCTP no longer exists in Columbia County, CAT continues to receive calls from discharge planners at various area hospitals to refer consumers who are transitioning from the hospital back to their homes.
+Through the use of trained care coaches, CAT continues to provide this service, using private or III-B funds.

-Problem/Need Statement: Although funding for the ADRC has declined significantly in the past four years, the charge to assist consumers with information and assistance has not declined.
-The METRO ADRC continues to provide unbiased and reliable information and counseling.
-All Oregonians, especially older adults, caregivers, persons with disabilities, and parents of children with disabilities, can have access to local and state resources through the ADRC web site or by phone.
+Problem/Need Statement – Although funding for the ADRC has declined significantly in recent years, the need to provide consumers with reliable and unbiased LTSS information and assistance has not declined.
+All Oregonians, particularly older adults, caregivers, persons with disabilities, and parents of children with disabilities must have access to this support, and the METRO ADRC continues to provide information and counseling for the AAA of Columbia County service area.
+THE METRO ADRC is available by phone, and statewide resources can be accessed on the ADRC website at www.adrcoforegon.org..

-Funding to support ADRC program expansion and development is not available at this time.
-Our hope would be to find other funding opportunities to continue to maintain and possibly expand this vital service.
-Until then only the basic services can be provided under III-B funds.
+Funding to support ADRC program expansion is not available at this time, however, our hope is to identify additional funding sources in order to maintain and further develop this vital service moving forward.